-Show at C the amount of CGT small business retirement exemption.
-To show an amount at C the SMSF must have received a completed Capital gains tax cap election (NAT 71161) from the member.
+Show at C the amount of personal contributions the member has made that they have elected to exclude from the contributions caps because they are entitled to the CGT small business retirement exemption.

+To show an amount at C the SMSF must have received a completed Capital gains tax cap election (NAT 71161) from the member at or before the time the member made the contribution.
+If the member made the election after making the contribution, the exclusion will not apply, and the amount contributed must be reported at B Personal contributions.